azunymous/andromeda/README.md

 The aggregator requires configuring _cluster groups_ which each have a list of collector URIs.
 The cluster groups are logically grouped clusters e.g by region.

+_Note: The collector URIs should not include the `team` path segment but point to the application root of the collector._

 Each cluster group is intended to be shown on one dashboard page.
 ```yaml
 aggregator: